am1dreaming/Live-Lyrics-for-Wallpaper-Engine/README.md

 ### Your Spotify song, synced word-by-word, living on your desktop.

-Apple-Music-style karaoke lyrics · cover-art backgrounds · audio-reactive · ultrawide-ready.
+Karaoke lyrics · cover-art backgrounds · audio-reactive · ultrawide-ready.
 No React, no bloat — just clean vanilla JS/CSS.
 <br/>